calvin-cs262-fall20-teamF/Project/online-help.md

 ## 1.2 - Finding How Busy a Dining Hall Is

 For each location, there is an English-language phrase representative of the location's busyness level.
 We use the scale below to generalize activity levels.
-Each phrase has a color associated with it to make identification easier.
+Each phrase has a color related to it to make identification easier.
 - N/A (no recent reports within the last two hours): Black
 - Not busy: Green
 - Slightly busy: Light green